 (2) A motion is carried if a majority of committee members present at the meeting vote in favour of the motion.

-(3) Subrule (2) does not apply to any motion or question which is required by these Rules to be passed by an absolute majority of the Committee.
+(3) Sub-rule (2) does not apply to any motion or question which is required by these Rules to be passed by an absolute majority of the Committee.

 (4) If votes are divided equally on a question, the Chairperson of the meeting has a second or casting vote.